 Tech 21 MIDI Mouse

 Billy Gibbons has gotten himself into quite a predicament.
 He loves to play different guitars with various styles, but he also can’t go without his signature Pearly Gates tone.
-How can you play different guitars but keep the same tone!?
-Luckily, the Reverend Gibbons figured it out with the Tech 21 MIDI Mouse.
+How can Gibbons play a bunch of different guitars but keep a consistent tone?

-The Tech 21 MIDI Mouse is a programmable MIDI that can alter the tone of a guitar based on the user’s specifications.
-In Gibbons’ case, he can make any guitar sound like his 1959 Gibson Les Paul “Pearly Gates.”
+The Tech 21 MIDI Mouse is a MIDI controller that allows Gibbon’s guitar tech to switch between programmed EQ settings based on which guitar Billy is playing.
+In Gibbons’ case, his goal is to make any guitar sound like his 1959 Gibson Les Paul “Pearly Gates.”

 Billy Gibbons Pedals Overview